icopy-site/awesome/docs/awesome/awesome-graphql.md

 - [svelte-apollo](https://github.com/timhall/svelte-apollo) - Svelte integration for Apollo GraphQL.
 - [ember-apollo-client](https://github.com/ember-graphql/ember-apollo-client) - An ember-cli addon for Apollo Client and GraphQL.
 - [apollo-elements](https://github.com/apollo-elements/apollo-elements) - GraphQL web components that work in any frontend framework.
+- [sveltekit-kitql](https://github.com/jycouet/kitql) - A set of tools, helping you building efficient apps in a fast way with SvelteKit and GraphQL.

 ###### React